Note: This post was first published in November 2020 and updated in June 2022

 More importantly, however, it’s because those same people have figured out a way to use conflict to their advantage.

-In one of my favourite books, Jeffrey Pfeffer sums it up nicely:
+In one of my favorite books, Jeffrey Pfeffer sums it up nicely:

 There are lots of books and quite a bit empirical research on the detrimental effects of workplace bullying – the screaming, ranting, profanity, and carrying on that sometimes occur in workplaces – on both the people who are the targets and the organizations in which they work.